jroyals2/command-line-mystery/mystery/solution.md

 # this narrowed my search to find that Aron Pilhofer , Joe Germuska, Jeremy Bowers are the prime suspects that fit the description.
 # now to find out who is a member to the cards that were found

+cd memberships

+# looking for who is a member of AAA, Delta_SkyMiles, and Museum_of_Bash_History

+grep Aron ./AAA

+# Not a member

+grep Joe ./AAA

+# is a a member of AAA
+grep Jeremy ./AAA
+# also a member
+grep Joe ./Delta_Skymiles
+# Not a member of Delta
+grep Jeremy ./Delta_SkyMiles
+# Jeremy is a member of both.
+The only one of both.
+grep Jeremy ./Museum_of_Bash_History
+#And also the library
+#Jeremy Bowers is the shooter